ouadi-saad/ouadi-saad/README.md

 # Saad Ouadi

-2nd-year engineering student at **ENSEEIHT** (Toulouse), Electrical Engineering, Electronics & Control department.
+2nd-year engineering student at **ENSEEIHT** (Toulouse), Electrical Engineering, Electronics & Automation department.

 🔎 **Looking for a 3-month internship in Toulouse from June 2027.** <!-- ✏️ field(s) -->